-- The teacher is greeting the students at the door (where possible). - Students are working after entering the classroom and for the duration of the lesson. - The register must be taken within the first 5 minutes of the lesson - Lessons are resourced before the lesson. - Communication with LSA's is done prior to the lesson or at the start of the lesson where possible. - Lessons will usually fit into the developed Scheme of Work and in line with the subject specific Curriculum Map. - When the teacher is addressing the whole group, students will be silent so they are able to hear what is being said. - No student is without a task at any point during the lesson, including differentiated extension tasks. - Low levels of disruption are dealt with quickly and in line with school policy. - Teachers move around the class offering 'active verbal feedback' as a part of the lesson. - Staff create a culture of students feeling confident to read aloud in lessons. encourage students to read aloud in lessons. - Teachers take into account individual student needs when delivering lessons.
+- Communication with LSAs is done prior to the lesson or at the start of the lesson where possible. - Lessons are resourced before the lesson - The teacher greets the students at the door (where possible). - The register must be taken within the first 5 minutes of the lesson - Students are working on a 'Do Now' activity, immediately after entering the classroom. - Lessons will be part of a centrally developed sequence of learning, in line with the subject specific curriculum map. - When the teacher is addressing the whole group, students will be silent so they are able to hear what is being said. - No student is without a task at any point during the lesson, including differentiated extension tasks. - Low levels of disruption are dealt with quickly and in line with school policy. - Teachers move around the class offering 'active verbal feedback' as a part of the lesson. - Staff create a culture of students feeling confident to read aloud in lessons, encouraging students to participate. - Teachers take into account individual student needs when delivering lessons.